BV7 House Rehabilitation | Calheta

 Where light draws time

-Finding the importance of light
+Search for the importance of light

 We took advantage of the old attic, not as a gesture of expansion, but as an understanding of what was already there, latent.
 It was a volume hidden under the roof, just waiting to be inhabited by light.